syyunn/DeepWTO/README.md

 [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-370/)

-## About the project
+## About the Project
 __[DeepWTO](https://github.com/syyunn/DeepWTO)__ is a continuation work of previous project, __[Auto-generation of GATT/WTO panel report](https://github.com/syyunn/GATT_WTO)__.
-Compare to the this previous project, this time the project has narrow down its task to classification, to predict each legal provision of __[WTO](https://www.wto.org)__ falls into which following 3 classes upon given problematic acts of a government.
+Compare to the previous project, this time the project has narrow down its task to classification.
+The task is about to predict each legal provision of __[WTO](https://www.wto.org)__ will fall into the which one of following 3 classes, upon the given assumed-to-be-problematic acts government.

-    class 1: not applicable
+    class 1: the provision is not applicable to those acts
-    class 2: applicable but consistent (with the given provision)
+    class 2: the provision is applicable but those acts are consistent with the provision
-    class 3: appliaable but inconsistent (with the given provision)
+    class 3: the provision is applicable and those acts are inconsistent with the provision

+## Goal of the Project
 This project is assumed to achieve following two main goals:

 1. Build a __dataset__ so that everyone can participate in this legal